Space diplomacy: Black carbon accumulation

 Launching kerosene-fueled rockets and spaceships adds black carbon, also known as soot, to the upper layer of the atmosphere.
 Black carbon is a particle that absorbs solar energy, and in comparison to carbon dioxide in the atmosphere, it absorbs more than one million times of energy than CO_{2}.
 The accumulation of black carbon that absorbs solar energy in the atmosphere can warm the atmosphere and so can significantly increase the rate of global warming.
 In addition, black carbon not only stays in the atmosphere but precipitates back onto the Earth while lowering the reflecting power of surfaces, important to maintaining a cool temperature.
 With the accumulation of black carbon, absorption replaces reflection.
 The increased absorption targets snow covered regions such as the Arctic ice caps.
 Because of the absorbance of solar energy in the ice, the Arctic ice cap is melting at an alarming rate.
 Sea levels are rising as a consequence, which threatens many cities and even countries.
-In response, some space companies, such as Orbex, plan on reducing black carbon in order to be more space conscious.
+In response, some space companies, such as Orbex, planned on reducing black carbon in order to be more space conscious.